kelsonic/example.js/README.md

 ## License

 MIT License.
-View it in [LICENSE](https://github.com/kelsonic/example.js/tree/master/LICENSE).
+Use it, share it, modify it, or [view the license](https://github.com/kelsonic/example.js/tree/master/LICENSE).